turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 ### From the Top

 Now you've got a decent understanding of hashes.
-Let's go at it from the beginning and try to fill a few of the gaps: work through the [Hashes section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) to pickup a bit more.
+Let's go at it from the beginning and try to fill a few of the gaps: work through the [Hashes section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) to pick up a bit more.